 1. Research school requirements, preferences and recommendations

-The first step is always to do your research on your target schools.
-Carefully research the school’s admission requirements and preferences for applicants, as well as take note of any recommendations they may have to strengthen your application.
-Compare your notes to your background, experience and academic profile.
-Do you meet all the requirements?
-Did you take the recommended courses?
-Do you have the experiences that medical school is looking for?
+The first step is to carefully research the school’s admission requirements and preferences for applicants, as well as take note of any recommendations they may have to strengthen your application.

 Start your medical school applications as early as possible, both so you have time to gather all your materials and create the strongest possible application, and so you can be one of the earliest applicants.
 Most Canadian medical schools have very limited seats available, so applying early might mean you secure one of those spots ahead of the main wave of applicants.